Moonsong-Labs/zksync-social-login-circuit/README.md

 pnpm install
 ```

-Because working with cirom requires a ton of little steps, this
+Because working with circom requires a ton of little steps, this
 project has an internal CLI tool that can be used to perform
 the steps needed to make the circuit work: